jondgoodwin/progling/content/post/weakening-cycles.md

 Resolving Russell's paradox led to his theory of types.
 Gödel's Incompleteness theorems rested its proof around a variation of the [Liar Paradox](https://en.wikipedia.org/wiki/Liar_paradox).
-Church and Turing reformulated this result using their variant notations.
+Church and Turing recapitulated this result using their distinctive formalisms.
 Intuitionistic type theory was deliberately designed to avoid these paradoxes.
 And so it goes.

 As an undergraduate, I had the pleasure of studying Gödel's ingenious proof as part of a course on Predicate Logic.
-Later, I had the further pleasure of reading Douglas Hofstadter's delightful book [Gödel, Eschel, Bach: an Eternal Golden Braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), which inventively ruminates on themes related to Gödel's result.
+Later, my pleasure was doubled by reading Douglas Hofstadter's delightful book [Gödel, Eschel, Bach: an Eternal Golden Braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach), which inventively ruminates on themes related to Gödel's result.
 All this left me wondering (as it does many), is there an underlying pattern